 Bernhard Blumenau, Jussi Hanhimäki and Barbara Zanchetta (eds), New Perspectives on the End of the Cold War: Unexpected Transformations?
-(London: Routledge, forthcoming 2017)
+(London: Routledge, 2018).

-“Between Cold War Imperatives and State-Sponsored Terrorism: The United States and Operation Condor” in Studies in Conflict & Terrorism, Vol. 39, Issue 12, 2016
+Barbara Zanchetta, “Between Cold War Imperatives and State-Sponsored Terrorism: The United States and Operation Condor” in Studies in Conflict & Terrorism, Vol. 39, Issue 12, 2016.

-“The Relevance of the Cold War for Contemporary Politics,” GCSP Strategic Security Analysis, May 2016
+Barbara Zanchetta, “The Relevance of the Cold War for Contemporary Politics,” GCSP Strategic Security Analysis, May 2016.

 Review of Daniel Sargent’s A Superpower Transformed: The Remaking of American Foreign Relations in the 1970s (New York: Oxford University Press, 2015) for H-Diplo Roundtable Review, Volume XVII, No. 10, 2016.